 “For years, ACV Sporta has defended the rights of professional footballers in Belgium.
 Now, we, the players, want to support our union more visibly, just like players in other countries do,” the player council said in the letter which was signed by all fifteen members, including national team players Simon Mignolet (Club Brugge), Igor De Camargo (KV Mechelen), Vincent Kompany (Anderlecht, all three on top photo), Vadis Odjidja (AA Gent) and Faris Haroun (Antwerp FC).

 Kompany is also a member of FIFPRO’s Global Player Council.

 The Belgian player council is a direct consequence of the Covid-19 crisis.
 The Belgian player union assembled all the team captains together in a video conference to discuss the current situation in Belgian football, which made players realize that collectively they have a much stronger voice.

-“We are convinced that we can deliver a positive contribution to Belgian football”
+“We are convinced that we can deliver a positive contribution to Belgian football”— by Belgian player council

 In their letter, the player council requests the League, the Football Association, the Minister of Sports and various governmental institutions integrate the player council in decision making.